AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-iceberg-storage-compute-decoupling.md

 Traditional warehouses store data in proprietary formats tied to their internal engine.
 If you want to run Spark, you copy the data.
 If you want Snowflake and BigQuery on the same dataset, you maintain two copies.
 That's expensive, and keeping them in sync requires pipelines that add latency.

-Iceberg stores data in open file formats — primarily Parquet — on commodity object storage (S3, GCS, Azure Data Lake Storage).
+Iceberg stores data in open file formats : primarily Parquet,  on commodity object storage (S3, GCS, Azure Data Lake Storage).
 The Iceberg spec defines a metadata layer on top of those files.
 Every engine that reads the metadata understands the table structure, partition layout, schema history, and file locations.
 Spark, Trino, Flink, Dremio, and Snowflake can all read the same Iceberg tables without any data movement.

 The metadata layer is what makes this work.
 It tracks: